 There isn’t a specific test for diagnosing MS. Instead, a doctor uses information from the history, exam, and several tests to confirm the diagnosis and rule out other possible causes of the symptoms.

-To make a diagnosis, a doctor needs to see evidence of MS in two parts of the central nervous system at two different times.
-A diagnosis can be made after only one episode with abnormalities seen on MRI if there’s evidence of MS in the spinal fluid and all other possible causes of symptoms and MRI findings are ruled out.
+To make a diagnosis, a doctor needs to see evidence of MS in two parts of the CNS at two different times.
+A diagnosis can be made after only one episode with abnormalities seen on magnetic resonance imaging (MRI) if there’s evidence of MS in the spinal fluid and all other possible causes of symptoms and MRI findings are ruled out.

 The tests a doctor may use to diagnose MS include:

 - History and exam.
 A doctor will ask detailed questions about the kinds and frequency of the child’s symptoms and perform a thorough neurologic examination.

 - MRI.
 An MRI shows whether any parts of the brain and spinal cord are damaged.
 It can also show if there’s inflammation in the optic nerve between the eye and the brain, which is called optic neuritis.

-- Spinal tap.
+- Lumbar puncture.
+This is also known as a spinal tap.
 For this procedure, a sample of the fluid that surrounds the brain and spinal cord is collected and examined for signs of MS.

 - Evoked potentials.
 This test shows how fast the signals move through the nerves.
 These signals will be slow in children with MS if there’s a history of optic neuritis.

-Although there’s no cure for MS, there are treatments aimed at reducing new lesions and relapses and slowing progression of the disease:
+Although there’s no cure for MS, there are treatments aimed at reducing new lesions and relapses and slowing the progression of the disease:

-- Steroids can reduce inflammation and lessen the length and severity of relapses.
+- Corticosteroids can reduce inflammation and lessen the length and severity of relapses.

-- Plasma exchange, which removes the antibodies attacking the myelin, can be used to treat a relapse if steroids don’t work or aren’t tolerated.
+- Plasma exchange, which removes the antibodies attacking the myelin, can be used to treat a relapse if steroids do not work or are not tolerated.

 Specific symptoms can be treated with other medications to improve quality of life.